disconnect3d/cellular_automata/README.md

 Here for "rule 70" bits 1, 2 and 6 are set.

 So for a given cell if upper left, upper and upper right cells form one of this combination: 001, 010, 110 - the cell is set.
 Otherwise it is not.

+## Project 2
+Project 2 is a simulation of granular material falling.